isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 2. What are the accepted forms of digitally verifiable vaccination certificates?

-Please click the links below for more information on accepted digitally verifiable vaccination certificates:
+Please click the links below for more information on accepted digitally verifiable vaccination certificates If you are unable to obtain one of the digitally verifiable vaccination certificates listed above, you will not be eligible for travel on the VTL:

 <p style="line-height:1.5; margin-top:0px; margin-bottom:0px; font-size:18px;"><b>Mobile Applications</b></p>

 <ol style="margin-top:0px; list-style-type: decimal;">
 <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether</a></li>
 <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><a href="https://www.healthhub.sg/" target="_blank">HealthHub</a></li>
-<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><a href="http://www.moh.gov.bn/SitePages/bruhealth.aspx" target="_blank">BruHealth</a></li>
+<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><a href="http://www.moh.gov.bn/SitePages/bruhealth.aspx" target="_blank">BruHealth</a> (Developed by the Government of Brunei)</li>
 </ol>

 <p style="line-height:1.5; margin-top:10px; margin-bottom:0px; font-size:18px;"><b>Vaccination Certificates</b></p>